ilg-physics-ucsb/physics6-manual/6AL/ForceMotionEnergyTransformation/ForceMotionEnergyTransformation.md

 For these runs, the height b will equal 7.6cm.

 The video below shows the setup, and the three glider runs.
 Use the timer on the video to find the time for each of the three runs.
-AVOCADO (Need to decide how students will do timing, etc.)

 1. Make a table like the one below, in which to record your data.
 Record the height b.
 - - Height, $b$, in Fig. 2 (m) =